Misbah-Engr/Audit-Reports-and-POCs/README.md

 # Audit-Reports-and-POCs
-My GitHub lair where the web3 security magic happens!
+Here is where the security magic happens!

 Hey, Crypto Guys! 🚀

-Welcome to my GitHub lair where the web3 security magic happens!
-I'm Misbahu.eth, your friendly neighborhood web3 security researcher, here to dissect, analyze, and expose the vulnerabilities that lurk in the decentralized shadows.
+Welcome to my GitHub reports repo where I showcase my powers!
+I'm Misbahu.eth, a web3 security researcher, here to dissect, analyze, and expose the vulnerabilities that hide deep in the crypto codes.

 ## In this repo, you'll find: